blaylockbk/Herbie/docs/index.rst

 **Herbie** is a Python package that makes downloading and working with numerical weather prediction (NWP) model data simple and fast.
 Whether you're a researcher, meteorologist, data scientist, or weather enthusiast, Herbie provides easy access to forecast data from NOAA, ECMWF, and other sources.

-**Key Features:**

-- 🌐 **Access 15+ weather models** including HRRR, GFS, RAP, GEFS, ECMWF, and more
-- ⚡ **Smart downloads** - Get full GRIB2 files or subset by variable to save time and bandwidth
-- 📊 **Built-in data reading** - Load data directly into xarray for analysis
-- 🗺️ **Visualization aids** - Includes Cartopy integration for mapping
-- 🔄 **Multiple data sources** - Automatically search multiple archive sources (AWS, Google Cloud, NOMADS, Azure)
-- 🛠️ **CLI and Python API** - Use from command line or in your Python scripts

 .. toctree::
    :maxdepth: 1